If You Didn't Request It – Reject It

 - Demand references and check them out

-- Ask to see the salesperson's driver's license and write down the license number and their vehicle's license plate number
+- Ask to see the contractor's driver's license and write down the license number and their vehicle's license plate number

 - Never sign a contract with blanks; unacceptable terms can be added later